The Great Resignation

 Tony Falkenstein (Just Life Group) set up $50 Sharesies accounts for all his staff.
 He then gave them an option to deduct $10 per week into their Sharesies account, to which his company would add 10%.
 That’s a dollar a week!
 It was creative, caring, thoughtful & interesting.
 It made his staff feel acknowledged and valued.

-Time to grow?
 If you have the opportunity to expand your business, we are likely to see a better calibre of applicants applying.
 Growing, restructuring to give yourself more time or setting up another branch or division, 2022 is likely to bring you the candidates that could make that possible.

 For further reading on this topic, we wrote a blog about it in September.
-There is a like to it here.